 - Hornsby RSL

-Glenorie RSL, 3:15pm, Thursday 25 April
+Glenorie RSL, 3:15pm, Friday 25 April

-There will be an afternoon march and service at 3:15 pm.
-Service includes the 226 Army Cadet Unit of Normanhurst, Historical Army Tanks, Bikes and Jeeps, The Hills District Pipe Band, The RSL Sub Branch, local school children and a guest speaker.
-Assemble for the march at 2:45 pm in the Woolworths car park.ย
+Service includes the Historical Army Tanks, Bikes and Jeeps, The Hills District Pipe Band, The RSL Sub Branch, Musicians, local school children and a guest speaker.

-- Where: 3 Post Office Rd, Glenorieย
+- Where: 3 Post Office Rd, Glenorie

 - Glenorie RSL